AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

    ...
    120 +:  4e 80 00 20      blr

-Expectedely, the coverage annotations report all the instructions as executed except the two issuing the call to ``__gnat_last_chance_handler``, which correspond to the ``raise`` statement in the GNAT high integrity profiles without exception propagation support.
+Expectedly, the coverage annotations report all the instructions as executed except the two issuing the call to ``__gnat_last_chance_handler``, which correspond to the ``raise`` statement in the GNAT high integrity profiles without exception propagation support.
 The two instructions at offsets 0ec and